gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

 To publish, you simply run the `publish` task.
-The `pom` file will be generated and the main artifact uploaded to the declared repository.
+The POM file will be generated and the main artifact uploaded to the declared repository.
 To publish to your local Maven repository (ie 'mvn install') simply run the `publishToMavenLocal` task.
 You do not need to have `mavenLocal` in your
 `publishing.repositories` section.

-To modify the generated `pom` file, you can use a programmatic hook that modifies the descriptor content as XML.
+To modify the generated POM file, you can use a programmatic hook that modifies the descriptor content as XML.

     publications {
         maven {
             pom.withXml {
-                asNode().appendNode('description', 'A demonstration of maven pom customisation') }
+                asNode().appendNode('description', 'A demonstration of maven POM customisation') }
         }
     }

 In this example we are adding a 'description' element for the generated POM.
-With this hook, you can modify any aspect of the pom.
+With this hook, you can modify any aspect of the POM.
 For example, you could replace the version range for a dependency with the actual version used to produce the build.
-This allows the pom file to describe how the module should be consumed, rather than be a description of how the module was built.
+This allows the POM file to describe how the module should be consumed, rather than be a description of how the module was built.

 For more information on the new publishing mechanism, see the [new User Guide chapter](userguide/publishing_maven.html).